Can Insoles Help Relieve Morton’s Neuroma Forefoot Pain?

 Women who wear high heels frequently and also engage in weight-bearing exercises like running, aerobics, or tennis may develop Morton’s neuroma more quickly than others.

-If you are suffering from the condition, your podiatrist will most likely tell you to start wearing insoles to return your foot to a normal position.
-This will address any biomechanical irregularities – particularly overponation.
+If you are suffering from Morton's neuroma, your podiatrist will most likely tell you to start wearing insoles to return your foot to a normal position.
+This will address any biomechanical irregularities – particularly overpronation.

 For immediate relief try:

 Icing the foot